How to Seal an Unused Fireplace and Save Money on Heating Bills

 - (b) a rectangular-shaped balloon that presses up against your damper, and

-- (c) a fireplace opening cover.
+- (c) a fitted decorative cover over the fireplace opening

 -- (a) The Chimney Balloon is an inflatable balloon-type seal.
 It should be installed just above the damper, or in the bottom of the smoke shelf.